-While COVID-19 has become part of everyday life, 2022 brought new challenges.
-Inflation continued to surge, economic volatility was spurred with the Russian invasion of Ukraine, and the Federal Reserve implemented seven rate hikes over the year.
-As was the case with most pension funds, investment experience for MECRS this year was an overall loss.
 The Board implemented strategic changes to the investment portfolio, as recommended by its investment advisor, but no modifications were made to actuarial assumptions.
-Additionally, in recognition of the effects of inflation on pensioner annuities, the Board elected to grant a 1.15% Cost of Living Adjustment to retirees in 2022.
-This amount represented the maximum allowed per the Administrative Rules.
+Investment experience in 2023 was a gain of 12.7%, which was above the target assumption of 6.75%.
+Additionally, in recognition of the effects of inflation on pensioner annuities, the Board elected to grant a 1.00% Cost of Living Adjustment to retirees in 2023.